-Sustainable recycling of automotive materials can have a significant impact on the conservation of materials and domestic energy use.
-The automobile industry is one of the largest consumers of materials.
-In 1993, materials use in the domestic U.S. automotive industry approached 33 million tons (Table 1.1).
-The automotive industry's consumption of steel accounts for 20% of all domestic steel use.
-In the case of aluminum, the automotive industry uses about one-third of the total domestic use of aluminum.
-The primary energy consumed in the production of the 33 million tons of material used in the automotive sector is estimated to be about 1.5 quadrillion Btu, which is roughly 20% of the domestic industrial energy use.
+In 1999, materials use in the domestic U.S. automotive industry exceeded 32 million tons (Table 1.1).
+The automotive industry's consumption of steel accounted for 20% of all domestic steel use.
+In the case of aluminum, the automotive industry used about one-third of the total domestic use of aluminum.
+The primary energy consumed in the production of the 32 million tons of material used in the automotive sector is estimated to be about 1.5 quadrillion Btu, which was roughly 20% of the domestic industrial energy use.
 This consumption is equivalent to about 250 million barrels of oil.
-In comparison, the energy consumed in 1999 to fuel the total automotive fleet, including cars, trucks and buses, was about 3,500 million barrels of oil equivalent (Ward's 2000).
+In comparison, the energy consumed in 1999 to fuel the total automotive fleet, including cars, trucks, and buses, was about 3,500 million barrels of oil equivalent (Ward's 2000).
+In 2007, about 13% of all steel consumed in the United States was used in vehicle manufacturing (estimated on the basis of data from Davis 2009 and USGS 2008).

 As one of the largest consumers of materials, vehicles also represent one of the largest sources of recycled materials.
-In 1999, about 12 million obsolete vehicles were retired from service and entered the domestic recycling infrastructure (Table 1.2).
-In that year, sales of all vehicles in the United States exceeded 17 million vehicles, and the total number of vehicles in use exceeded 200 million.
+Annually, between 10 and 15 million obsolete vehicles in the United States are retired from service and enter the domestic recycling infrastructure (Table 1.2).
+In 1999, sales of all vehicles in the United States exceeded 17 million vehicles, and the total number of vehicles in use exceeded 200 million.
+Table 1.2 presents similar data for the year 2007.
+There are also about 18 million vehicles on Canadian roads, and about 450,000 of them are retired annually (http://autorecyclers.blogspot.com/2008 02 01 archive.html).